-- A basic first aid kit – you don’t need to be prepared for Armageddon, but a small selection of basics is recommended.
+- A basic first aid kit – not too big, just a small selection of basics is recommended.
 This includes pain killers, antihistamine tablets, diarrhea medication, plasters, bandages, tape, a small pair of scissors, and some rehydration sachets.

-- Earplugs or noise cancelling headphones – these can be a godsend in busy hostels, or on long journeys on loud trains or busses.
+- Earplugs or noise cancelling headphones – these can be a godsend in busy hostels.
+Also on long journeys on loud trains or busses.